apacheignite/documentation/basic-concepts/thread-pools.md

   ]
 }
 [/block]
-The parental task's execution might be triggered this way and, in this scenario, it will be executed by the public pool size:
+The parent task's execution might be triggered the following way and, in this scenario, it will be executed by the public pool size:
 [block:code]
 {
   "codes": [